Human and Ecological Risk Office

 Note that other chemicals, including nitrate can also inhibit iodine uptake by the thyroid.
 Co-exposure to perchlorate and nitrate has been shown to alter thyroid function in pregnant women.

-Office of Environmental Health Hazard Assessment (OEHHA) published an updated public health goal (PHG) of 1 part per billion (ppb) for perchlorate in drinking water in February 2015.
-This updates the previous perchlorate PHG of 6 ppb which was set in 2004.
+The California Office of Environmental Health Hazard Assessment (OEHHA) published an updated public health goal (PHG) of 1 part per billion (ppb) for perchlorate in drinking water in February 2015.
+This updates the previous California PHG of 6 ppb perchlorate, which was set in 2004.
 The updated PHG is lower because it incorporates new research about the effects of perchlorate on infants.

 - State Water Resources Control Board – Perchlorate in Drinking water

 - OEHHA – Final Technical Support Document on the Public Health Goal for Perchlorate in Drinking Water – February 2015